 The sudden heatwave that’s sweeping the UK caused us all to leap in to our vest tops and shorts, and spend the weekend in the garden.
-After the long dark months behind us, it’s wonderful to not need to put the heating on at night anymore, and to be able to sit out in the garden sipping a cold glass of prosecco.
+After the long dark months behind us, it’s wonderful to not need to put the heating on at night anymore.
+Instead we’re able to sit out in the garden sipping a cold glass of prosecco.
 So many of us are guilty, however, of not treating the sun with enough respect, and I have seen so many people this Monday experiencing the after effects of a pub garden weekend: namely, sunburn.

 We all know the dangers of sunburn by now, not to mention the unappealing after effects of peeling skin and dodgy tan lines.
 It’s so important to protect yourself from the sun and not to burn.
-I’m just as guilty as others and have put myself at risk from sun damage on many occasions.
-I totally understand the wish to tan quickly, but there is a way to do it that doesn’t involve baking yourself after smearing on a tanning oil with an SPF of 2, or, worst still, with no SPF at all.
-On my recent trip to Lanzarote I got a good golden tan without the burn factor, and I’ll share my favourite sunshine holiday products here.
+I’m just as guilty as others and have put myself at risk from sun damage on many occasions when I was younger.
+I totally understand the wish to tan quickly, but there is a way to do it that doesn’t involve baking yourself after smearing on a tanning oil with an SPF of 2.
+Or worst still, with no SPF at all.
+On my recent trip to Lanzarote I got a good golden tan without the burn factor.
+I’ll share my favourite sunshine holiday products here.

 A pre-tan accelerator

 I started using a tan accelerator a week before I went on holiday, and also used it every night while I was there.
 This year I used the EcoTan Accelerator Max that I bought from Amazon.
 This golden gel sinks in quickly and can be used under other body products.
 Using it before you get in the sun preps the skin for tanning by helping to trigger the natural tanning process in the skin.
 Using it after sun exposure boosts the pigment production for a deeper tan, quicker.